matthewyu01/cs111/lab0/README.md

 # A Kernel Seedling

-One sentence description
+**Counts the number of running processes and inserts count into /proc/count**

 ## Building

-Explain how to build your kernel module
+To build the module, type

+    make

 ## Running

-Explain how to run your kernel module and what to expect
+To run the module, insert the module into the kernel with

+    sudo insmod proc_count.ko

 ## Cleaning Up

-Explain how to remove your kernel module and clean up the code
+To remove the kernel module and clean up the code, type

+    sudo rmmod proc_count

 ## Testing

-Report which kernel release version you tested your module on (hint: use `uname`, check for options with `man uname`).
-It should match release numbers as seen on https://www.kernel.org/.
+Tested module on kernel release 5.14.8-arch1-1